sfkappes/NG_documentation/docs/source/setting_up_account.rst

       you don’t remember your password, you can reset it by using this link:https://identity.ncsa.illinois.edu/.

+..

+   In the future, this next step ("requesting nightingale access") will need to refer to XRAS.
+Something like:
+   If you are a project PI, you can submit an allocation request by using the Resource Allocation System (XRAS). https://xras-submit.ncsa.illinois.edu/login

 #.
 Requesting Nightingale Access

    -  To request Nightingale access, send an email to Maria Jaromin